JRsuppanut/JRsuppanut/README.md

 =========================================================================

 i'm a student of Computer Enginnering, Beginner Game Developer and Software Developer
-* 🌍  Based in Chachoengsao, Thailand
+* 🧠 Currently learning about Software Development
-* 🧠  Currently interested about Game Development
+* ✨ interested about Game Development

 ---